iamMichaelSmith/HostStaticWebsiteOnS3/README.md

 - <b>Domain Registration and Management: Showcase the process of domain name registration and DNS management using Amazon Route 53.</b>

 - <b>Enhancing Website Security: Implement SSL/TLS encryption for the website using AWS Certificate Manager, ensuring secure communication and data protection.</b>

+- <b>To significantly enhance the global accessibility and speed of our static website, ensuring secure and efficient content delivery with reduced latency for users worldwide.

 <h2>How to Use This Repository</h2>